| If you have read the pre-steps

 while cooking.
 Any unwanted bumping could cause the eggs to

 crack prematurely.
+In

 the picture here, you can see I've chosen a nice size pot